-- Each NCU graduate program will adopt its own uniform writing style that will reflect the commonly accepted style for that discipline in advanced study. - the uniform writing style for the M.A. in Strategic Leadership is the American Psychological Association (APA) Style. - Each student is responsible for accessing and utilizing the latest published edition of the accepted writing style manual.
+- Each NCU graduate program will adopt its own uniform writing style that will reflect the commonly accepted style for that discipline in advanced study. - The uniform writing style for the M.A. in Strategic Leadership is the American Psychological Association (APA) Style. - The uniform writing style for the M.A. in Biblical Theology is the Society of Biblical Literature (SBL) style. - Each student is responsible for accessing and utilizing the latest published edition of the accepted writing style manual.